Startseite Focusbereiche

 Social Businesses

 Social entrepreneurs draw their strength from inspiration and empowerment.
 IMPCT offers them the perfect contact point where professional entrepreneurship, interdisciplinary networking and creativity pave the way for social businesses to achieve real social change.
-With every social business that is successful, even skeptics become more convinced that another world is possible – one that involves a gentle and mindful change in the process of inexorable globalisation.
-Such change is possible when the participants in the economy and the creators of civic coexistence, the market and non-profit organisations, tackle the challenges of our time together, and when social businesses shape this change as a unifying element.
+With every successful social business, it becomes clearer, even for those who have doubts, that another world – in the sense of a change towards a sustainable economic system – is possible.
+By giving form to social businesses as a connecting element of politics, society and the second and third sectors, the challenges of our time can be solved together.

 ECONOMY